klmnden/azure-docs.tr-tr/articles/active-directory/hybrid/reference-connect-adsynctools.md

 ## <a name="get-adsynctoolsrunhistory"></a>Get-ADSyncToolsRunHistory

 ### <a name="synopsis"></a>ÖZET
-AAD çalıştırma Connnect geçmişini Al
+Get AAD Connect çalıştırma geçmişi

 ### <a name="syntax"></a>SÖZ DİZİMİ